qundao/mirror-beautifulsoup4/doc/index.rst

 attribute to iterate through all parents (unfiltered), checking each one against the provided filter to see if it matches.

+.. _consider_self:

 One argument unique to ``find_parent()`` and ``find_parents()`` is ``consider_self`` (new in version 4.13.0).
-If you set this to ``True``, the element itself will be considered for a possible match before any of its parents are considered.
+If you set this to ``True``, the element itself is considered for a possible match first, followed by its parents.

 ``find_next_siblings()`` and ``find_next_sibling()``
 ----------------------------------------------------